gbegus/gbegus.github.io/_pages/teaching.md

 **at UC BERKELEY**

+* EECS225d: Spoken Language Processing: Human and Computational Models *UC Berkeley*, planned for Fall 2021 (co-taught with Gopala  Anumanchipalli)
-* Advanced Phonology I, *UC Berkeley*, planned for Sp.
+* Advanced Phonology I, planned for Sp.
 2020

 **at U of WASHINGTON**